ggrangel/appengine-plugins/appengine-plugins-core/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

+Before submitting a pull request, please make sure to:

+- Identify an existing [issue](https://github.com/GoogleCloudPlatform/appengine-plugins-core/issues) to associate with your proposed change, or [file a new issue](https://github.com/GoogleCloudPlatform/appengine-plugins-core/issues/new).
+- Describe any implementation plans in the issue and wait for a review from the repository maintainers.

 ### The small print
 Contributions made by corporations are covered by a different agreement than the one above, the